George V. Lauder (CIA): Director of Public Affairs

 In 1981, there was a significant expansion of the CIA.
 Overseas operations had expanded, including covert actions intended to influence events in other countries, and President Reagan had given the agency authority to conduct operations within the United States.
 By 1983, the ramifications of this expansion were being felt and late that year, William J. Casey, the Director of Central Intelligence, named Lauder the Director of Public Affairs.

 Over the course of his tenure, Lauder was the agencies public face to the United States amidst the end of the Cold War, the Nicaraguan Contras affair, Iran Contra, the 1985 Beirut car bombings, and other seminal events in the history of the CIA.
 Lauder was also constantly sparring with journalists such as David Ignatius, Bob Woodward, and Jack Nelson.

 Lauders departure from the CIA in May 1987 coincided with the death of Casey and the start of congressional hearings on the Iran Contra scandal.

 Awards & Citations

-Over the course of his career, Lauder received the CIA's Distinguished Intelligence Medal and Medal of Merit.
+Over the course of his career, Lauder received the CIA's Distinguished Intelligence Medal and Intelligence Medal of Merit.